dreamerslab/workspace/README.md

   - write docs for existing projects including jquery and node
 - 20120302
   - write a simple jquery light-box plugin
+- 20120305
+  - todo list sample website with cideigniter and blogging
+- 20120306
+  - todo list sample website with rails and blogging
+- 20120307
+  - todo list sample website with coke and blogging
+- 201203010
+  - todo list sample website with bavkbone and blogging

 ## Mason
 - 20120331